blossom-examples/static-sites/eleventy/README.md

 # 11ty (Eleventy) Example Site

-A minimal 11ty static site example.
+A ready-to-deploy Eleventy static site example to get you started on [Blossom](https://blossom-cloud.com).

 ## Setup